-You might be asking yourself: do I really NEED a case for my Steam Deck?
-Honestly, probably not.
-But then again, some savages walk around without a screen protector on their mobile phone.
-I mean no offense if that’s you, but if I’m shelling out for an expensive device I’m going to use every day, you better believe it’s getting a screen protector and a case.
-The same applies to my Steam Deck.
-Mine gets ripped in and out of a carry case and a backpack quite regularly.
-Plus, having my mitts all over it is more than enough reason to toss some added insurance on it.
+You might ask yourself: do I really NEED a case for my Steam Deck?
+Hey look, probably not.
+Then again, some savages out there walk around without a screen protector on their mobile phone.
+No offense intended if that’s you.
+But if I’m shelling out for a new phone, you better believe it’s getting a screen protector and a case.
+The same applies to a device like the Steam Deck.
+My Steam Deck gets ripped in and out of a carry bag and a backpack.
+Plus, it will have my mitts all over it which is reason enough to toss some insurance on it.

 DBrand Killswitch Case.
 Incredibly clean.

-Kicking off with the Killswitch case from DBrand.
+Let’s kick off with the Killswitch case from DBrand.
 I really do enjoy the in-your-face style of DBrand.
 What can I say, it’s kinda fun.
 Their products also come highly recommended by the community.
-The Killswitch case is said to offer military-grade protection, which I think sounds like more than enough.
-Their Essential Kit includes everything I’m after: the case, a kickstand and a DBrand skin.
-This case is made of a soft-touch, hardened but flexible plastic.
-DBrand managed to keep it thin enough so it doesn’t bulk up an already large device.
-They also added a decent amount of grip for good measure.
+The Killswitch case is said to offer military-grade protection, which I’d think is more than enough.
+Looking at the Essential Kit, this includes everything I was after.
+Case, Kickstand and of course a DBrand skin.
+The case is a made of a soft-touch, hardened but flexible plastic.
+They managed to keep the case thin enough as to not bulk up an already large device.
+DBrand also added a decent amount of grip for good measure.
 The kickstand attaches to the back via a mechanical interlocking system and can extend up to a 52-degree angle.
-Had I gone this route, I think I would have been very happy with the Killswitch case.
-The reason I didn’t is purely the cost.
-The Essential Kit is $59.95 USD direct from DBrand.
-Add shipping to Australia and the cost blows out to approximately $120 AUD.
-The Steam Deck OLED costs $899 AUD, so I felt it was unnecessary to shell out an extra 13-14% on top for a case.
+I’m pretty sure, had I gone this route, I would have been very happy with the Killswitch case.
+The reason I didn’t, was purely the cost.
+The Essential Kit is available for $59.95 USD direct from DBrand and then, for me, add on shipping to Australia.
+The equivalent cost in AUD blows out to approximately $120.
+My Steam Deck OLED direct from Valve costs $899 AUD.
+I felt it was unnecessary to shell out an extra 13-14% on top, for a case.
 No matter how good it is.

 Skull and Co.
 GripCase.
 Bare bones, but very good nonetheless.

-On to the Skull and Co.
-GripCase, which is exactly as advertised.
-This is a fairly bare-bones case designed to add grip to the Steam Deck.
-Like the other cases, it’s also made of hardened plastic.
-It is a little less flexible than the others, but it has a very clean look and still offers decent drop protection.
-The bottom of the case is flattened out which allows the Steam Deck to stand on its own at a 75-degree angle, acting as a built-in kickstand.
-At approximately $40 AUD direct from Skull and Co., this is a perfect no-frills option for the Steam Deck.
-If you simply want to add some drop protection and grip then seriously, look no further.
-The GripCase also ultimately lost out to the third and final option.
+On to the next case: the Skull and Co.
+GripCase.
+More or less, this case is exactly as advertised, it’s a fairly bare bones case to add some grip to the Steam Deck.
+It too, is a hardened plastic.
+It is a little less flexible, but nonetheless it looks very clean and will offer some drop protection.
+The bottom of the case has been flattened out which allows the Steam Deck to stand on itself at a 75-degree angle as a in-built kickstand, more or less.
+At a cost of approximately $40 AUD from Skull and Co. directly, or from Amazon, this is a perfect no-frills case for the Steam Deck.
+If you are simply wanting to add some drop protection and grip to your Steam Deck then seriously, look no further.
+The GripCase ultimately was cut for the third and final option.

 Last, but not least, the JSAUX ModCase.
-What drew me to the ModCase was the similarity to the DBrand Killswitch Case.
-I’ll be honest, the Killswitch was my first choice, but it simply priced itself off my list.
-I wanted a bit more than what the Skull and Co.
-GripCase offered and for me, it really came down to DBrand vs JSAUX.
-The JSAUX ModCase delivers a similar level of protection and grip, but offers more functionality out of the box at less than half the price in the basic set.
-At a cost of $46 AUD, that’s nearly an $80 difference.
-The basic set includes the case, face plate, kickstand and modular strap.
-An added bonus is a case for the official Valve Dock, should own that as well.
-This makes the ModCase compatible with the official Valve Dock by slightly altering the dock’s front lip height.
-I regularly use the kickstand, but I don’t really bother with the face plate as I use a carry case instead.
-I also make use of the strap.
-It connects via a modular slider which can be a little rigid but overall I find it to be a good system and everything fits together with relative ease.
+I set my sights on the ModCase due to the similarity to the DBrand Killswitch Case.
+I’ll be honest, the Killswitch was my first choice.
+But unfortunately, it managed to price itself off my list.
+I just wanted a bit more than what the Skull and Co.
+GripCase offered and for me, it really came down to a battle between DBrand and JSAUX.
+The JSAUX ModCase delivers a fairly similar level of protection and grip.
+It also offers more functionality out of the box at less than half the price in the basic set.
+At a cost of $46 AUD for the basic set, it’s nearly an $80 difference.
+The basic set comes with the case, face plate, kickstand and modular strap.
+An added bonus in the box, is a case for the official Valve dock should you also own that.
+This makes the ModCase compatible with the official dock by slightly altering the dock’s front lip height.
+I regularly use the kickstand, but I don’t particularly use the face plate as I use a carry case.
+I also use the strap and while the modular slider can be a little rigid, I find it to be a good system overall.
+It all fits together with ease.
 The kickstand is a standalone metal bracket that slides into place at the back of the case.
-My Steam Deck replaced my iPad, so when I’m using it at my desk I use the kickstand to angle it for watching content.
+My Steam Deck replaced my iPad, so if I’m at my desk I use the kickstand to angle it up to watch sport, TV and movies.
 It doesn’t offer a massive adjustable angle, but I find it to be more than enough.
 The case itself feels very good in the hand.
 It has a nice grippy texture and still gives you full access to the bumpers, triggers and back buttons.

 Steam Deck with JSAUX ModCase front face case applied